IcaliaLabs/dojo/frontend-training/html-css-training/week_one/02/README.md

 After this training stage the trainee should be able to:

 + Correctly utilize the basic declarations of the Cascading Style Sheet (CSS).
 + Write CSS code to style simple web pages.
 + Understand the usage of the box model
-+ Lear how to setup a css file on an index.htlm using the link element.
++ Learn how to setup a css file on an index.html using the link element.
 + Understand how to use different types of selectors `tags`,`class`, `id`.
 + Understand the specificity and how it affects the cascade system.

 ## Lesson

-This lesson consists of a detailed exploration of the CSS syntax, selectors declarations and their correct use.
+This lesson consists of a detailed exploration for the CSS syntax, selectors declarations and their correct use.

-+ Demonstrate of a CSS file and how to link it with a HTML page.
++ Show a CSS file and how to link it with a HTML page.
 + Explain and demo:
   + Displays: `inline`, `block`, `inline-block`, `none`, `flex`, `grid`
   + Positions: `static`, `relative`, `absolute`, `fixed`, `sticky`